NemerSahli/React-Role-Based-Access-Control/README.md

 # React-Role-Based-Access-Control

 I added an `Authorization` for access control a different dashboards.
-So you just pass the component, and the allowed role to the Authorization HOC.I assume your user has a property `userType`.
+So you just pass the component, and the allowed role to the Authorization HOC.I assume the user has a property `userType`.

 - Super admin is able to access the all dashboards.
 - Admin is able to access Admin, Organizer and User dashboards.